-While criticizing the polices of the Israeli government does not constitute an act of antisemitism, delegitimization of the state of Israel's right to exist often rely on antisemitic motifs (Lipstadt, 2019).
-According to IHRA (2016), claiming that the existence of a State of Israel is a racist endeavor, requiring of it a behavior not expected of any other democratic nation, drawing comparisons of Israeli policy to that of the Nazis can all be considered instances of antisemitism.
-Antisemitism and hostility to Israel constitute a feedback loop (Cohen et al. 2009); we wish to explore their relation to Holocaust memory revisions.
+While criticizing the polices of the Israeli government is not inherently anti-Semitic, delegitimization of the state of Israel's right to exist often relies on anti-Semitic motifs (Lipstadt, 2019).
+According to the International Holocaust Remembrance Alliance (2016), claiming that Israel’s existence is a racist endeavor, demanding that Israel behave differently than other democratic nations, or comparing Israeli policy to that of the Nazis can all be considered cases of anti-Semitism.
+Anti-Semitism and hostility to Israel constitute a feedback loop (Cohen et al., 2009) and we will explore their relations to Holocaust memory revisions.

-European communities of memory are struggling with changing narratives of WWII and their respective countries’ conduct during the war as part of the efforts to reshape their political and judicial landscape.
-The exact character of these struggles depends on the perceived and historical role that each nation played during the Holocaust, such as victims, perpetrators, collaborators, bystanders, resistors, helpers or liberators.
-While historically such categories overlap, and no nation played a single role during the Holocaust, collective memory often simplifies complex social categories.
-We are interested in collective perceptions of these Holocaust roles, and on their effects on attitudes towards various 'others'.
+European communities of memory are struggling with changing narratives of WWII and their respective countries’ conduct during the war as part of the efforts to reshape their political and judicial landscapes.
+The exact character of these struggles depends on the perceived and historical role that each nation played during the Holocaust, whether as victims, perpetrators, collaborators, bystanders, resistors, helpers or liberators.
+While these categories overlap historically, and no nation played a single role during the Holocaust, collective memory often simplifies complex social categories.
+We are interested in collective perceptions of these Holocaust roles, and on their effects on attitudes towards various ‘others.’

 We plan to study changes to Holocaust memory in five European countries, each with a distinct Holocaust legacy.
-Our proposal builds on memory studies, Holocaust education research, political science and social media studies, and we will briefly describe the state of the art in each in the following sections:
+Our proposal builds on memory studies, Holocaust education research, political science and social media studies.
+We will briefly describe the state of the art in each in the following sections: